noahehall/theBookOfNoah/0current/aws/exams/dev-assoc.md

 - last updated in 2023 for version 1.0 DVA-C02
 - bookmark:
-  - AWS technical essentials: monitoring, laod balancing, autoscaling > solution optimization
+  - AWS technical essentials: traffic routing with ELB > network load balancer
   - AWS EKS primer
   - Exam Prep (With practice material)
   - before the test review these